 The gospel concerns the coming Kingdom of God.
-When we tell people about God's Kingdom, we conclude by inviting them to become members - to enter the Kingdom.
-Entrance into the Kingdom of God requires repentance and faith.
-The act of repentance, which is a turning toward Jesus, is for the forgiveness of sins, and can be expressed outwardly in water Baptism.
-God promises the gift of forgiveness to all who repent.
-Baptism is an outward expression of that act of repentance and symbolizes the washing away of our sins.
+When we tell people about God's Kingdom, we conclude by inviting them to become members.
+Membership in the Kingdom of God requires the response of repentance and faith.
+The act of repentance, or turning toward Jesus for the forgiveness of sins, is often expressed outwardly in water Baptism.
+So, baptism is an outward expression of repentance, symbolizing the washing away of our sins.

 John the Baptist was the great prophet who, in the first century, prepared the people of Israel for the coming of Jesus.
-He said that God was about to do a new and wonderful thing through his Messiah (the chosen one, i.e. Jesus).
-Up until that moment all people have been caught up in their own selfishness, unable to know God.
-But now it was going to be possible to both know God and serve him through his Son, (i.e. enter the Kingdom of God).
+He said that God was about to do a new and wonderful thing through his Messiah (the chosen one, i.e., Jesus).
+Up until that moment, all people were caught up in their own selfishness, unable to know God, but now it was going to be possible to both know God and serve him through his Son, (i.e., enter the Kingdom of God).

-In the first century the Jews practised proselyte baptism.
-When a person wanted to become a Jew they were baptised in water, either by sprinkling or dipping.
-If the person was the head of a home, then the whole family was baptised, although any further children born into the home were not baptised.
-They were automatically regarded as members of the Jewish community.
-We also know that the Essenes, a Jewish communal group living around the Dead Sea, practised water baptism.
+In the first century the Jews practiced proselyte baptism.
+When a person wanted to become a Jew they were baptized in water, either by sprinkling or dipping.
+If the person was the head of a home, then the whole family was baptized, although any further children born into the home were not baptized; they were automatically regarded as members of the Jewish community.
+We also know that the Essenes, a Jewish communal group living around the Dead Sea, practiced water baptism.
 They did it by full immersion, and even did it to Jews who wanted to become full members of their community.

-There is little difference between Christian baptism and the baptism of John the Baptist.
-It is a baptism of repentance for the forgiveness of sins, Act.2:37-38.
-In simple terms, it is a sign of repentance and the washing of forgiveness.
+There is little difference between Christian baptism and the baptism of John the Baptist; both are a baptism of repentance for the forgiveness of sins, Act.2:37-38.
+In simple terms, baptism is a sign of repentance and the washing of forgiveness.

-Yet there is one particular implication which specifically applies to Christian baptism.
+Yet, there is one particular implication which specifically applies to Christian baptism.
 It is the coming of the Holy Spirit.
 Repentance and belief moves a person into the Kingdom of God, and thus into the presence of God.
-The New Testament speaks of this as the coming or "baptism" of the Holy Spirit - a washing with the Spirit.
-He fills us, Act.2:38.
-So it is most likely that water baptism also symbolizes the coming (washing) of the Holy Spirit.
+The New Testament speaks of this as the coming, or "baptism" of the Holy Spirit - a washing with the Spirit, a being filled with the Spirit, Act.2:38.
+So, it is most likely that water baptism also symbolizes the coming (washing) of the Holy Spirit.

 There are three extra implications of water baptism which are often spoken of in Christian circles.
 Although there is much truth in these points, there is little Biblical support for their link with water baptism.

 ii] Entry into the church.
 Water baptism is often spoken of as a symbol of entry into the church.
 Many see it as a public confession of Christ and thus a means of becoming a member of "the body of Christ" - they see it as a way of joining in fellowship with other believers.
-There is little biblical support for this view.
-It seems more likely that water baptism, as an expression of repentance, is between us and God.
+There is little biblical support for this view, but it can be a practical way of expressing church membership.
+The Bible tends to portray water baptism as something between us and God.

 In the New Testament the word "baptism" is used in four ways.
 All have the idea of "immerse".
 The word was commonly used in the cloth-dying industry where it gained its meaning to "dip" in water.